jrupslauskas/Pokevelocity/README.md

 ### Option 1: Docker Compose (Recommended for Easy Setup)

-The easiest way to get started is with Docker Compose, which will set up everything for you (make sure you have Docker Desktop running):
+The easiest way to get started is with Docker Compose, which will set up everything for you (make sure you have Docker daemon running):

 ```bash
 docker compose up